Fauna Monitoring in The Peruvian Amazon,

 The aim of this project is to monitor populations of fauna species, to help develop species lists and population density reports which will be used to inform future conservation decisions.

-Monitoring methodology: Walk along transects during two hours in the morning and in the evening making annotations of all vertebrates encountered: bird/mammal/amphibians, reptiles.
+Monitoring methodology: Walk along transects during two hours in the morning and in the evening recording the presence of mammals.

 Activities include but are not restricted to: